-To stratify seeds, simply place them in the refrigerator.
+To cold stratify seeds, simply place them in the refrigerator.
 After a few weeks, they are ready to sow outdoors.

 Press gently into the soil surface, and keep lightly moist until seedlings appear.
 If they are viable, they should germinate within 30 days.